History of the Kuomintang cultural policy: Early postwar period (1945–1960)

+Later policies (1960–1990)

 Between the beginning of the 1960s and mid-1970s Taiwanese cultural life was in a period of gradual transition between the immediate postwar ideological goal of "retaking the mainland" and the social realities of Taiwan's development.
-The social-sciences and the humanities struggled to gain acceptance as preferable forms of cosmopolitanism, while new cultural markets implored the state the promote positive cultural programs with an eye on increased space for localism.
+The social sciences and the humanities struggled to gain acceptance as preferable forms of cosmopolitanism, while new cultural markets implored the state the promote positive cultural programs with an eye on increased space for localism.
 Despite the United States' gradual lowering of its political commitment to Taiwan, academic and technological exchange flourished.
 The restrictive atmosphere in Taiwan resulted in a brain drain as many students failed to return after receiving their American degrees.
 This also created networks of information exchange back to Taiwan.
 The result was an increase in "westernized" modernism followed by a Nationalist instigated traditionalist backlash.
 The effect of this backlash on many older "Mainlanders" sparked the Chinese cultural renaissance movement, which sought to exemplify the selected cultural traits of China in contrast to the "west" and moreover, answer the communist Cultural Revolution.

 Taiwan's deteriorating international position led to an increase in state fuelled nationalism, which was vented against Japan in a dispute over the Diaoyutai islets.
 Despite the nationalist posturing, the tremors of cultural liberalization were beginning to shake Taiwan's foundations as intellectuals, artists and professionals began filtering back to Taiwan.
 Taiwan's decreasing prominence in the battle to win the Cold War also forced the KMT to refrain from the hard-line tactics it had used to extinguish dissent, and as a result, the government's ability to limit liberal intellectuals from the cultural sphere was severely inhibited.